 At least 44% of global industries have their data at risk

-Data exposures have been increasingly frequent.
-In Brazil, a mega breach affected 223 million citizens at the beginning of 2021.
-The information collected included CPF, address, face photo and date of birth — even deceased people were included in the list.
+Data breaches have become increasingly frequent.
+In Brazil, a massive breach affected 223 million citizens in early 2021.
+The information collected included CPF numbers (Brazilian taxpayer ID), addresses, facial photos, and dates of birth—even deceased individuals were included on the list.

-An investigation by Cyberint, a cyber intelligence group, together with the British newspaper Financial Times, found a network of hackers sharing data leaks, in groups or channels, of thousands of subscribers.
+An investigation by Cyberint, a cyber intelligence group, along with the British newspaper Financial Times, uncovered a network of hackers sharing leaked data, in groups or channels, from thousands of subscribers.
 The content is known to be found on the dark web, accessed by many hackers using hidden software.

 In CISO Advisor